 Grasshopper VoIP is priced so even freelancers or solopreneurs can use the service to project the image of an established business.

-For example, the Solo plan, which provides one business phone line and 3 extensions, only costs about $26 per month.
+For example, the Solo Plus, which provides unlimited users and 3 extensions, only costs about $28 per month.

 For this fairly negligible price point, users get a bevy of tools like virtual faxing, call forwarding, and incoming call control.